calderete/the-cult-of-life/pages/text/rd_chapters/sword_fall.md

 ---------------------------------------------------

 Prix moved fast among the wounded, not yet processing the death of Shemeshe.
 They had shared their bunks for a few nights per week for all of this waking cycle (5 weeks).
 Prix was on the rotation for evac-landing.
-The smoke filled zone was considered
+The smoke filled zone was considered hot, and the support trooper carried her long range plasma rifle.
+She had needed to reload it several times that day so far.